mins-code/ChronoDeX/README.md

 ### Other Items to animate
-- Fade in and Fade Out
+- Fade in and Fade out
 - Slide in and Slide Out animations
 - Rendering animations
 - Button clicks and UI elements